-Alasdair Cochrane & Krithika Srinivasan
+Krithika Srinivasan & Alasdair Cochrane

 Justice, Conflict and Shared Vulnerabilities in a Multi-Species World

 In order to explore the possibility and shape of multi-species justice, we need to address questions about its scope.
 How far can justice be extended: to humans, to sentient animals, to all living organisms, to collectives such as species and ecosystems?
 How can conflicting claims of justice between these entities be reconciled?
 This paper explores various ways of delineating the scope of justice.
 It argues that traditional anthropocentric theories are untenable and that all sentient creatures possess certain enforceable claims.
 While a sole focus on sentient individuals can neglect the collectives which sustain individual flourishing, attempts to extend justice beyond individuals raise profound problems: first, they can at times have harmful implications for individuals; and second, as we show, ‘ecological justice’ can quickly collapse into the prioritisation of human over nonhuman interests.
 In order to begin a discussion of ways to overcome these limitations, the final section of the paper briefly sketches the possibility of grounding justice in ‘shared vulnerabilities’.
 This reorientation, we suggest, helps to avoid the filtering in of anthropocentrism into decision-making about common conflicts between nonhuman individuals and collectives.